 Risk Reward Strategy 3 – 30 Minute Rule For All Trade Entries

 Another way to reduce risk is by using the 30 minute rule on all forex trade entries.
-Here is the rule: If you enter a forex trade, if you are not profitable enough to move your stop to breakeven and scale out lots after 30 minutes, then go ahead and exit.
+Here is the rule: If you enter a forex trade, if you are not profitable enough to move your stop to breakeven and scale out lots after 30 minutes to one hour, then go ahead and exit.
 If you follow Strategy 1 above this should not be an issue.
-Your trade entry must be solid and profitable or you must exit after about 30 minutes.
+Your trade entry must be solid and profitable or you must exit after about 30 minutes to one hour.
 If you have a successful entry, scale out lots and move your stop order to breakeven.
 This reduces your risk to zero, plus by scaling out lots you have increased your reward by increasing your account balance.
 Using strong momentum on your trade entries is the key (Strategy 1).
 Great tools like The Forex Heatmap® will prove invaluable to setting and moving stops to breakeven and reducing the risk on many of your trades to zero.

 Combine All 3 Strategies on Every Trade Entry